-Kindergarten enrollment is for children that are 5 years old by September 30.
-Exceptions may be made at the School’s discretion.
+Kindergarten enrollment is for children that are 5 years old by September 30th.
+Exceptions may be made at the school’s discretion.
 It is a full-day program (8:30 am – 3:00 pm), five days a week.
-The Kindergarten curriculum builds on the Preschool and Pre-Kindergarten programs, with an emphasis on preparation for primary school.
+The kindergarten curriculum builds on the preschool and pre-kindergarten programs, with an emphasis on preparation for primary school.

-Academic skills come into greater focus with the introduction of a wide variety of literature, including stories and nonfiction works and leveled-reader books read by the children.
-Remembering a story, being able to relate events in sequence and to describe the characters, predicting actions and outcomes or engaging in discussions about cause and effect, increases vocabulary and develops oral language skills.
+Academic skills come into greater focus with the introduction of a wide variety of literature, including stories and nonfiction works read to the children.
+Remembering a story, being able to relate events in sequence and to describe the characters, predicting actions and outcomes, or engaging in discussions about cause and effect increases vocabulary and develops oral language skills.
 Acting out a story introduces yet another learning dimension: experiencing not only events, but also the intentions and feelings of the characters, and then projecting the experience into their own creation through writing or dictation, art or music.
 By the end of the year, most children will be able to describe their work and write and illustrate thoughts and ideas.